The Perfect Weekend in St. Davids

 St. Davids is the UK’s tiniest city, both in size and population, and is said to be the final resting place of Wales’ patron saint.
 As well as its rich history and enduring monuments, St Davids has a uniquely vibrant culture, which alongside its proximity to the coast, has made it an incredible city to visit.
 If your stay in St Davids is short, you’re going to want to squeeze out every last experience that you can, and this guide is here to help you plan your weekend!

 After arriving at your St Davids Escape safe and sound, having a look around, choosing your bed, and maybe having a quick cuppa, you’re going to want to get out there to explore your new surroundings!
 Why not start by taking a walk around St. David’s to get your bearings?
-Pop into the many shops and galleries that line the streets, and of course visit the incredible St Davids Cathedral and Bishops Palace.
+Pop into the many shops and galleries that line the streets, making sure to take in beauties like Basalt & Dune and Cathedral House!

 Start the day with breakfast at Pilgrim’s Cafe at the top of town.
 Fantastic local ingredients go into imaginative dishes here!
 After filling up on a delectable breakfast, take a look around the gallery there.
 It’s free!
 For more information, take a look at their website before you visit.